 Pest infestation is one of the world's biggest issues.
 Pest monitoring is required for accurate decision-making in support of integrated pest management (IPM), particularly in smart agriculture.
 To meet the timeliness and accuracy requirements in real applications, an automatic detection system comprised of a camera, a microcomputer, a deep learning model, and a server is proposed.
 The use of automated pest management systems for monitoring insect pests in residential, commercial, industrial, and agricultural regions, as well as orchards and forestry, is rapidly rising.
-The market is expected to benefit from the deployment of AI-based technologies for species identification and insect recognition.
+The market will benefit from deploying AI-based species identification and insect recognition technologies.

 To avoid feeding damage on fields, prompt pest management is critical.
 The previously mentioned component of the necessity for pests creates a demand for adherence to the regulations defined by Integrated Pest Management (IPM).
 IPM plays an important role in sustainable agriculture because it contributes to increased food availability and farm productivity, higher income levels due to lower production costs associated with lower pesticide use, and a reduction in the proportion of pesticide residues in feed, food, and fiber as well as the environment.
-For instance, in April 2022, the California Department of Pesticide Regulation (DPR) announced a $3.75 million grant to support ten research projects investigating Integrated Pest Management (IPM) techniques for urban, non-agricultural, and agricultural pest management (Source: cdpr.ca.gov).
-To manage pests in agricultural, urban, and other non-agricultural populations, grant projects are essential for creating and advancing novel procedures and physical, biological, and non-chemical tools.
-Growing IPM adoption will directly support the market for smart pest monitoring and management systems.
+For instance, in April 2022, the California Department of Pesticide Regulation (DPR) announced a $3.75 million grant to support ten research projects investigating IPM techniques for urban, non-agricultural, and agricultural pest management (Source: cdpr.ca.gov).
+Grant projects are essential for creating and advancing novel procedures and physical, biological, and non-chemical tools to manage pests in agricultural, urban, and other non-agricultural populations.
+Growing IPM adoption will directly support the smart pest monitoring and management systems market.

-There are significant hazards to citizens' health associated with the use of chemical pesticides, particularly for people who apply them, but also for vulnerable populations and children.
+There are significant hazards to citizens' health associated with using chemical pesticides, particularly for people who apply them, but also for vulnerable populations and children.
 Pesticides can have both immediate and long-term health consequences.
-Pesticide exposure, whether occupational, accidental, or intentional, can lead to hospitalization and death.
+Its exposure, whether occupational, accidental, or intentional, can lead to hospitalization and death.
 Pesticides were discovered above their impact threshold at 13 to 30% of all surface water monitoring sites in European rivers and lakes between 2013 and 2019 (Source: ec.europa.eu).
-Therefore, to reduce the use and risk of pesticides in Europe, the Commission has proposed new regulations, including a thorough new enforcement framework to ensure that all farmers practice integrated pest management, or "IPM," in which all alternative methods of pest control are considered first and chemical pesticides are only used as a last resort.
+Therefore, to reduce the use and risk of pesticides in Europe, the Commission has proposed new regulations, including a thorough new enforcement framework to ensure that all farmers practice IPM.
+In this, all alternative pest control methods are considered first, and chemical pesticides are only used as a last resort.
 During the forecast period, the area is expected to provide many growth prospects to market participants.

 Due to changing demographics, cheap mortgage rates, and rising household income, residential construction is booming in the area.
 The number of new construction projects and upkeep tasks for the existing buildings also rose, including clever pest management.
 Due to rising consumer demand and comparably high business earnings, non-residential construction projects are also increasing.
 Germany and the United Kingdom are enjoying rapid expansion in their construction industries.
 For instance, the value of new construction work in Great Britain in current prices increased by 15.3% to £115,579 million in 2021, following a 15.9% drop to £100,199 million in 2020 (Source: www.ons.gov.uk).
 The main causes of the annual increase were new construction in residential properties, private infrastructure, and public infrastructure.
 The thriving building industries in the United Kingdom will provide lucrative growth prospects for the smart pest monitoring management system market.